ap0llo/compare-and-copy/docs/Introduction.md

-ServerSync Introduction
+CompareAndCopy Introduction
 =======================
-ServerSync is a tool to compare the contents of two directory trees and execute actions based on the results it finds.
+CompareAndCopy is a tool to compare the contents of two directory trees and execute actions based on the results it finds.
 The two directories being compared to are labeled "Left" and "Right".

-Core to understanding how ServerSync works is the concept of the "SyncState".
+Core to understanding how CompareAndCopy works is the concept of the "SyncState".
 The sync state is a list of files which are different between the left and the right directory.
 Each of these files has 3 properties